acss-io/atomizer/packages/acss-site/docs/guides/syntax.md

     <li><code>fli</code> for <code>::first-line</code></li>
     <li><code>ph</code> for <code>::placeholder</code></li>
 </ul>

-<p class="noteBox important">Internet Explorer 7 and below do not accept the use of colons in classnames, and therefore it&#39;s not possible to use the pseudo-element syntax with these browsers.</p>

 <h3 id="combinator">&lt;combinator&gt;</h3>
 <p>Required if &lt;context&gt; is provided.
 One of the following may be used:</p>